carsonfb/carsonfb/README.md

 * Pascal

-These days, in my full-time employment, I mostly use Perl, Python, SQL, CSS, JavaScript, and HTML with a bith of Bash here and there.
+These days, in my full-time employment, I mostly use Perl, Python, SQL, CSS, JavaScript, and HTML with a bit of Bash here and there.

 ## Programming Interests